digitaldesignunit/csc/README.md

 ## Public Funding

 Part of this research was conducted within the Project _Fertigteil 2.0 - Real-digital process chains for the production of built-in concrete components_.
 The project _Fertigteil 2.0 (Precast Concrete Components 2.0)_ was funded by the Federal Ministry of Education and Research Germany (BMBF) through the funding measure Resource-efficient circular economy - Building and mineral cycles (ReMin).

 ## Student Work

-- The `csc_labels` python module was developed by Mirko Dutschke.
+- The `csc_labels` python code to create QR-Code labels was developed by Mirko Dutschke.
 The code has been refactored as a python module and integrated by Max Benjamin Eschenbach.
 - The `csc_sheetscan` pyton module was developed based on the scanning setup for sheets that was developed by Mirko Dutschke.
 The functional code has been written by Max Benjamin Eschenbach.